axelarnetwork/axelar-contract-deployments/sui/docs/channel.md

 **Purpose**: Controls operational settings for a token manager, including flow limits and pausing functionality.

-**Channel Relationship**:
+**Channel Relationship**
-- An operator is identified by the address associated with their Channel
+- An operator is identified by their `Channel` object
-- Channel ownership proves the operator's identity when calling privileged functions like:
+- `Channel` ownership proves the operator's identity when calling privileged functions like:
   - `set_flow_limit_as_token_operator`: Set flow limits for token transfers
   - `transfer_operatorship`: Transfer operator role to a new address

-**Key Point**: The operator cannot steal tokens but can modify settings that affect the token manager's operation.
-The Channel serves as the cryptographic proof that the caller is the authorized operator.
+The operator cannot steal tokens but can modify settings that affect the token manager's operation.
+The `Channel` serves as cryptographic proof that the caller is the authorized operator.

 ### 2. Distributor

 **Purpose**: Has minting and burning privileges for tokens with MINT_BURN token manager types.

 **Channel Relationship**:
-- A distributor is identified by the address of their Channel
+- A distributor is identified by their `Channel` object
-- The Channel is used to authenticate minting and burning operations:
+- The `Channel` is used to authenticate minting and burning operations:
   - `mint_as_distributor`: Mint new tokens
   - `mint_to_as_distributor`: Mint tokens directly to a recipient
   - `burn_as_distributor`: Burn tokens

-**Distribution Assignment**: When unlinked coins are registered with MINT_BURN type, a Channel is created and assigned as the distributor:
+**Distribution Assignment**: When unlinked coins are registered with the MINT_BURN token manager type, a `Channel` is created by ITS and assigned as the distributor:
 ```move
 let distributor = axelar_gateway::channel::new(ctx);
 let mut coin_management = coin_management::new_with_cap(treasury_cap);
 coin_management.add_distributor(distributor.to_address());
 ```

-This Channel is then returned to the caller, giving them minting/burning capabilities.
+This `Channel` is then returned to the caller, giving them the minting/burning capabilities for the token.

 ### 3. Deployer

-**Purpose**: The original entity that registered or deployed a token, used for deriving custom token IDs.
+**Purpose**: The original entity that registered or deployed a token, used for deriving custom token IDs, token linking security, and initiating remote operators.

 **Channel Relationship**:
-- The deployer's Channel is used in the deterministic derivation of token IDs for custom tokens
+- The deployer's `Channel` is used in the deterministic derivation of token IDs for custom tokens
-- Channel ownership proves deployment authority for linking operations
+- `Channel` ownership proves deployment authority for linking operations

 **Token ID Derivation**:
 Custom token IDs are derived using the deployer's Channel address: